holt/syringe/README.md

 });
 ```

-Create a simple _getter_ method and add it to the Syringe object registry.
+Now define a simple _getter_ method and add it to the Syringe object registry.
 As part of this registration, we also specify that we want the `data` object to be injected into the getter when it is invoked:

 ```javascript
 syr.add('get', function (data, id) {